Edita Mildažytė

-Edita Mildažytė (born February 28, 1966) is a Lithuanian journalist, documentarian and social activist, widely known as the host of the longest running talk show in Lithuanian TV history, “Bėdų turgus” (Buy My Trouble), on air since 2001.
+Edita Mildažytė (born February 28, 1966) is a Lithuanian journalist, documentarian, and social activist, widely known as the host of the longest running talk show in Lithuanian TV history, "Bėdų turgus" (Buy My Trouble), on air since 2001.

-Biography
+Early life

-Mildažytė was born in Kapsukas (now Marijampolė), Southern Lithuania, the capital of Lithuania’s ethnographic region of Suvalkija, to Vytautas Mildažis and Gražina Marė Petkūnienė.
+Mildažytė was born in Kapsukas (now Marijampolė), southern Lithuania, to Vytautas Mildažis and Gražina Marė Petkūnienė.

-In 1973-1975 she was a student at Kaunas 27th secondary school, later continued her studies at Vilnius 34th secondary school, from which she graduated in 1984.

-In 1984-1989 she completed her studies in journalism at the History Faculty of Vilnius University.
+From 1973–1975, she was a student at Kaunas Vyturis Gymnasium, later continued her studies at Vilnius January 13th Junior High School, from which she graduated in 1984.
+From 1984–1989, she completed her studies in journalism in the History Faculty of Vilnius University.

+Career

+Television

 In 1987, Mildažytė won a competition and was selected as an announcer at the Lithuanian public broadcaster, Lithuanian National Radio and Television (LRT).
-She has worked with LRT’s various programs since, including the morning show “Labas rytas” (Good Morning), “Vakaro žinios” (Late Night News), corporate entertainment events, national award ceremonies and live broadcasts including Lithuania Joining the European Union Program (2004), and live coverage of the funeral of Pope John Paul II.
+She has worked with LRT's various programs since, including the morning show "Labas rytas" (Good Morning, 1993–1997 as a newsreader), "Vakaro žinios" (Late Night News), corporate entertainment events, national award ceremonies, and live broadcasts including Lithuania joining the European Union (2004), and live coverage of the funeral of Pope John Paul II.

-In 1993-1997, Mildažytė worked as a newsreader at LRT’s late-night news program “Vakaro žinios".